What Is The Best Way To Prevent Poor Food Safety?

 5. Proper Food Storage Practices

 Different types of food require specific internal temperatures to safely eliminate harmful bacteria.
 For instance, poultry needs to be cooked to 165°F (74°C), ground meats to 160°F (71°C), and fish to 145°F (63°C).
-Using a food thermometer is the best way to confirm that these temperatures are reached.
+The best way to confirm these temperatures is by using a food thermometer.
 Eating undercooked food can pose serious health risks, especially for young children, older adults, and people with weakened immune systems.

 7 .
 Prevent Cross-Contamination